Affinoids in the Lubin-Tate perfectoid space and special cases of the local Langlands correspondence: Affinoids and the reductions of formal models

 \begin{Prop} There exists a natural isomorphism between $Z_{\nu}$ and the base change to $\overline{k}$ of $Z_{\nu, 0}$ which respects the actions of $S_{1, \nu}$. \end{Prop}

 \begin{proof} This can be verified by a computation.
 Note that if we set $\wp (x)=x^q-x$ and $\nu =2\mu$, then we have

 on valued points. \end{proof}

 \begin{Rem} It is interesting that the complicated defining equation of $Z_{\nu}$ simplifies with the introduction of $\calG _{\nu}$ when $\nu$ is even.
-On the other hand, we do not use this description in the computation of the cohomology. \end{Rem}
+While this description is not used in the computation of the cohomology in the case where $\nu$ and $n$ are coprime (Proposition \ref{Prop:evencoh}), if $n$ and $\nu$ are not coprime then one can conceptually deduce a product decomposition of $Z_{\nu}$ using a product decomposition of $\calG _{\nu}$ and thereby compute the cohomology; details may appear elsewhere. \end{Rem}